Technical analysis

 $report | Export-Csv -Path passkey-inventory.csv -NoTypeInformation

-Then the same data via KQL on AuditLogs for the registration events themselves:
+Same data via KQL on the audit log for the registration events themselves:

 AuditLogs